Edward Henry Trotter: Early life

 He was born in London, the son of Major General Sir Henry Trotter and Lady Trotter, who maintained an estate at Mortonhall, Midlothian.
 He was a younger brother of Gerald Trotter.
-Trotter was commissioned into the Grenadier Guards and served in the Sudan expedition of 1898.
+Trotter was commissioned into the Grenadier Guards as a second lieutenant on 28 June 1893, promoted to lieutenant on 23 August 1897, and served in the Sudan expedition of 1898.

 Military career

 After the outbreak of the Second Boer War in October 1899, a corps of imperial volunteers from London was formed in late December 1899.
 The corps included infantry, mounted infantry and artillery divisions and was authorized with the name City of London Imperial Volunteers.
 It proceeded to South Africa in January 1900, returned in October the same year, and was disbanded in December 1900.
 Lieutenant Trotter was seconded from his regiment and appointed Staff captain to the corps on 1 January 1900, with the temporary rank of Captain in the Army, and served as such until it was disbanded.
 He was awarded the Distinguished Service Order (DSO) for his services in South Africa on 29 November 1900.
 In April 1902, Trotter returned to South Africa with a detachment of men from the Guards regiments.
 Following the end of the war two months later, Trotter and most of the men returned to the United Kingdom on board the SS Lake Michigan in October 1902.
+He returned to his regiment in February 1903.

 Trotter became the commanding officer of the 18th King's shortly after the battalion was formed by the 17th Earl of Derby on 29 August 1914.
 The Earl's brother, Lieutenant Colonel F.C.
 Stanley, secured Trotter's command of the 18th, one of four Liverpool "Pals" battalions raised.
 The battalion was initially located at Hooton racecourse, where they were supervised by NCOs from the Grenadier Guards.
 The new commanding officer was enthusiastic about physical exercise.
 In spite of a weak knee as a result of a hunting accident, Trotter would often take part in his battalion's daily exercises.
 The 18th's prowess in inter-battalion competitions earned it the nickname "Trotter's Greyhounds".